jackswl/bim-jepa/DATASET.md

 ## Dataset

-Note: Dataset scripts will be released upon acceptance of paper.
+Note: More dataset scripts will be released upon acceptance of paper.

 The overall directory structure should be: